Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Zero Group Velocity Mismatch

 Suppose that each transmitter knows the channel coefficients between itself and all the receiving nodes.
 The transmitters can thus use power levels of the form

 where $\text{lcm}(a,b)$ is the least common multiple of $a$ and $b$, and $m_1,m_2,m_3$ are positive integers.
 We thus have

 which implies that the phase interference has been eliminated.

-The above example combined with an analysis similar to Section \ref{sec:multiring} shows that interference focusing will give each user a pre-log of $1$ even for $K$-user interference networks.
+The above example combined with an analysis similar to Section \ref{sec:multiring} shows that interference focusing will give each user a pre-log of $1$ even for three-user interference networks.
 However, the XPM coefficients $h_{k\ell}$ must be \textit{rationals}.
+This result can be generalized to the $K$-user case.
 Modifying interference focusing for \textit{real-valued} XPM coefficients is an interesting problem.
 It is clear from the example that interference focusing does not require global channel state information.